 The paper is organized as follows.
 In Section~\ref{sec:mechanisms}, we explain the gene expression mechanisms that yield the difference equations that we analyze.
 The equations are introduced in Section~\ref{sec:model}.
 Then in Section~\ref{sec:absorbing}, we establish an absorbing set that captures all the bounded dynamics.
-In Section~\ref{sec:chaoticperiodic}, we show evidence that admitting different reaction rates proposed in Section~\ref{sec:equations} may result in qualitative change of dynamics and is thus an important direction of investigation.
-In Section~\ref{sec:bifdiag}, we show and analyze bifurcation diagrams of the system with one of the reaction rates varying in a wide interval while keeping the other rate fixed.
-Then we introduce a numerical procedure for the computation of the maximum Lyapunov exponent in our $2$-dimensional model in Section~\ref{sec:LyapComp}, and we apply it to search for chaotic dynamics in Section~\ref{sec:posLyap}.
-We then analyze the maximum Lyapunov exponents for a wide range of the reaction rates in Section~\ref{sec:plotLyap}.
-Then in Section~\ref{sec:asymmetry}, we discuss the asymmetry found in the computation of the maximum Lyapunov exponent, which yields to the detection of three kinds of bistability in the system that we discuss in Section~\ref{sec:bistability}.
-The paper concludes with a discussion in Section~\ref{sec:conclusion}, where we address the significance of our findings for understanding gene expression dynamics, emphasizing the role of parameters in system stability and its potential to exhibit chaotic behavior.
-We also suggest future research directions, such as the analysis of bifurcations, unstable fixed points, and global dynamics in the context of systems biology and controlled genetic systems.
+In Section~\ref{sec:chaoticperiodic}, we show evidence that admitting different reaction rates proposed in Section~\ref{sec:equations} can result in qualitative change of dynamics and is thus an important direction of investigation.
+In Section~\ref{sec:bifdiag}, we show and analyze bifurcation diagrams of the model with one of the reaction rates varying in a wide range while keeping the other rate fixed.
+Then we introduce a numerical procedure for the computation of the maximum Lyapunov exponent in our $2$-dimensional model in Section~\ref{sec:LyapComp}, and we apply it to the search for chaotic dynamics in Section~\ref{sec:posLyap}.
+We then analyze the maximum Lyapunov exponents for a wide range of reaction rates in Section~\ref{sec:plotLyap}.
+Then in Section~\ref{sec:asymmetry}, we discuss the asymmetry found in the computation of the maximum Lyapunov exponent, which yields to the detection of three kinds of bistability in the model that we discuss in Section~\ref{sec:bistability}.
+The paper concludes with a discussion in Section~\ref{sec:conclusion}, where we address the importance of our findings for understanding gene expression dynamics, emphasizing the role of parameters in the stability of the analyzed model and its potential to exhibit chaotic behavior.
+We also suggest future research directions, such as the analysis of bifurcations, unstable fixed points, and global dynamics in the context of Systems biology and controlled genetic systems.